Yeshayahu Leibowitz: Awards and recognition

-In 1993, he was selected for the Israel Prize.
+In 1993, Leibowitz was selected for the Israel Prize for Lifetime Achievement.
 Before the award ceremony, Leibowitz was invited to speak to the Israel Council for Israeli–Palestinian Peace, where his controversial remarks calling upon Israeli soldiers to refuse orders triggered outrage (and Yitzhak Rabin had threatened to boycott the ceremony).
 The jury convened to discuss the possibility of withdrawing the prize, but Leibowitz himself announced that he would refuse to accept it, because he did not want to create antagonism when receiving the prize.